Node Templates

 All

-• Sometimes, when you create a Node Template, you may want to associate it with custom node configurations to be used when provisioning nodes.
-You can achieve this by linking the template with Node configuration
+• Sometimes, when you create a Node template, you may want to associate it with custom Node configurations for provisioning nodes.
+You can achieve this by linking the template with a custom Node configuration.

 Using the shouldTaint flag